-All these and other entities are bound to fulfil certain obligations, including identification of customers and verification of their identity by valid documentary evidence, whenever they establish a business relationship or make occasional transactions of a value equal or greater than MZN 450,000 (approximately USD 12,100), or if there is suspicion that the transactions regardless of their value are related to the above crimes or if there are doubts about the accuracy of the client's identification data.
+All these and other entities are bound, due to their positioning in the access and operation within the financial system, to fulfil certain obligations, including identification of customers and verification of their identity by valid documentary evidence, whenever they establish a business relationship or make occasional transactions of a value equal or greater than MZN 450,000, or if there is suspicion that the transactions regardless of their value are related to the above crimes or if there are doubts about the accuracy of the client's identification data.

 The entities must collect information on the business/operation and verify the identity of the beneficial owner, obtain information on the purpose and intended nature of the business relationship, exercise continuous vigilance on the operation, evaluate risks and refrain from maintaining anonymous accounts or where the identification elements are clearly fictitious.
+These duties are applicable irrespectively of the nature of the entities involved in the financial operation, including, among others, charities and foundations.
+Also, Politically Exposed Persons, this is, a person who is holding a high-level public office, are subject to strict duties of identification, control and monitoring.

-When the required information is not provided, such situation must be notified to the GIFiM, and so when the entities suspect that funds or assets are associated with criminal activity or there is evidence of their use in terrorism financing, or also whenever they are aware of evidence of money laundering or terrorism financing.
+When the required information is not provided, such situation must be notified to the GIFiM, and so when the entities, when able to gather such information, suspect that funds or assets are associated with criminal activity or there is evidence of their use in terrorism financing, or also whenever they are aware of evidence of money laundering or terrorism financing.

-Failure to comply with these duties constitutes a transgression punishable by fine and accessory penalties, which vary from revocation or suspension of the authorisation to conduct the activity to the expulsion from the country (if a foreign citizen).
+Failure to comply with these duties by the financial institutions or the mentioned non-financial entities, constitutes a transgression punishable by fine and accessory penalties, which vary from revocation or suspension of the authorisation to conduct the activity to the expulsion from the country (if a foreign citizen).
+Liability may be attached to the entities involved in the operation at hand, as well as to the person responsible for the transgression acting as a manager, director, other legal representatives, employee or collaborator.